JoshData/python-email-validator/README.md

 they will probably give you grief if you're using email for login.
 (See later in the document about how to allow some obsolete forms.)

-The validator checks that the domain name in the email address has a DNS MX record (except a NULL MX record) indicating that it can receive email (or a fallback A-record, see below).
+The validator optionally checks that the domain name in the email address has a DNS MX record indicating that it can receive email.
+(Except a Null MX record.
+If there is no MX record, a fallback A/AAAA-record is permitted, unless a reject-all SPF record is present.)
+DNS is slow and sometimes unavailable or unreliable, so consider whether these checks are useful for your use case and turn them off if they aren't.
 There is nothing to be gained by trying to actually contact an SMTP server, so that's not done here.
-For privacy, security, and practicality reasons servers are good at not giving away whether an address is deliverable or not: email addresses that appear to accept mail at first can bounce mail after a delay, and bounced mail may indicate a temporary failure of a good email address (sometimes an intentional failure, like
+For privacy, security, and practicality reasons, servers are good at not giving away whether an address is deliverable or not: email addresses that appear to accept mail at first can bounce mail after a delay, and bounced mail may indicate a temporary failure of a good email address (sometimes an intentional failure, like